-Antidepressants increased the risk of suicidal thoughts and behavior in children,adolescents, and young adults in short-term studies.
-These studies did not show an increase in the risk of suicidal thoughts and behavior with antidepressant use in patients over age 24; there was a reduction in risk with antidepressant use in patients aged 65 and older [see Warnings and Precautions (5.1)].
+- Antidepressants increased the risk of suicidal thoughts and behavior in children, adolescents, and young adults in short-term studies.
+These studies did not show an increase in the risk of suicidal thoughts and behaviors with antidepressant use in patients over age 24; there was a reduction in risk with antidepressant use in patients aged 65 and older. [see Warnings and Precautions (5.1)].

 Indications and Usage for Fluoxetine Solution

 - Acute and maintenance treatment of Major Depressive Disorder [ see Clinical Studies (14.1)].

 - Acute and maintenance treatment of obsessions and compulsions in patients with Obsessive Compulsive Disorder (OCD) [ see Clinical Studies (14.2)].